Jiyu version

 If valleys couldn't have become luxuriant they would soon be extinct.

-If kings and princes couldn't have maintained their majesty and nobility they would soon lose their kingdoms and states.
+If kings and princes couldn't have maintained their majesty and nobility they

 Therefore the noble takes the humble as it root,